-- Supervising ANB Invest's internal audit function, in-house or outsourced to Arab National Bank's internal auditor, to ensure its effectiveness. - Reviewing the internal audit work programme, key internal audit findings and ensuring the implementation of corrective measures taken against those findings. - Recommending the appointment, dismissal and the remuneration of external auditors to Board - Supervising the activities of the external auditors, ensuring and their compliance with auditor independence requirements, approving scope of the audit and other related work and fees. - Reviewing external auditor audit plan and recommending changes if required. - Reviewing and recommending the interim (if any) and annual financial statements to the Board - Reviewing the appropriateness of accounting policies. - Meeting the external and internal auditors (separately) at least once a year to discuss issues arising from their audits. - Reviewing the compliance manual and policies and procedures for the Compliance Department and monitoring the effectiveness of ANB Invest's compliance activities. - Review Compliance Committee's reports and receive periodic status update from the Compliance Division on compliance/ AML matters. - Reviewing inspection reports issued by CMA and other regulatory bodies.
+- ensure its effectiveness. - measures taken against those findings. - · Recommending the appointment, dismissal and the remuneration of external auditors to Board - approving scope of the audit and other related work and fees. - Reviewing external auditor audit plan and recommending changes if required. - Reviewing and recommending the interim (if any) and annual financial statements to the Board - Reviewing the appropriateness of accounting policies. - effectiveness of ANB Invest's compliance activities. - AML matters. - Reviewing inspection reports issued by CMA and other regulatory bodies.